The Ridge is our gateway to the wild and heart of our land.

 - Economic benefits from the many visitors to the region’s parks, trails, and game lands

 Like most areas along the East Coast, the Kittatinny Ridge and the Appalachian Trail face a host of formidable threats.
-Chief among them are habitat loss due to residential and commercial development.
+Chief among them are habitat loss due to residential and commercial development and energy infrastructure.
 While the Ridge contains many parks and game lands, the majority of land is privately owned and vulnerable to development in areas with increasing populations.
-Energy production and transmission looms as potentially the largest threat of the next generation.
-Siting of wind turbines and high-voltage transmission towers has the potential to disturb large tracts of unbroken forest, degrading habitat for wildlife and decreasing water quality.
 Overabundant white-tailed deer, invasive exotic plant species, and a changing climate provide added stresses to this natural landscape.
-The Kittatinny Coalition was established in 2002 to address these challenges.